Catterwaul/tuple/Sources/Documentation.docc/Properties.md

 ["🧛🏼‍♂️"].count
 ```

-But a closure can represent the same concept, and [a key path expression can be used as a closure](https://github.com/apple/swift-evolution/blob/main/proposals/0249-key-path-literal-function-expressions.md) :
+But a closure can represent the same concept.
+And [a key path expression can be used as a closure](https://github.com/apple/swift-evolution/blob/main/proposals/0249-key-path-literal-function-expressions.md) :

 ```swift
 let count: ([String]) -> Int